codeselfstudy/codeselfstudy/README.md

 $ docker volume inspect <volume_name>
 ```

+For information on how to clean up Docker images and containers, see the [Code Self Study Wiki's](https://wiki.codeselfstudy.com/) page on [Docker](https://wiki.codeselfstudy.com/guides/docker.html).

 ## LICENSES

 The code is licensed under a BSD licensed (see the `./LICENSES` directory).
 Other sections of the code may have their own licenses.
 (Search for files named `LICENSE` if you want to generate a list without looking in the directories.)